 Three Support Courses

-One biology elective and two additional courses in areas of interest.
+One elective and two additional courses in areas of interest.
 Graduate-level statistics is recommended.

 Master's Thesis in Biodiversity, Conservation, and Policy